The Community’s Project

 Connecting people to the outdoors, responsibly

 Pisgah Area SORBA (PAS) is proud to launch The Community’s Project, a special initiative made possible through the support of Ford Bronco Wild Fund and the National Forest Foundation.
-This September, we’re breaking ground on two important trails in Bent Creek: Ingles Field Gap and Wolf Ford.
+This September, we’re breaking ground on two important trails in Bent Creek: Ingles Field Gap and Wolf Branch.

 Unlike previous Pisgah Area SORBA projects where a single contractor is hired to complete the work, this effort will be powered by PAS staff, volunteers, non profit partners, and guest contractors working side by side.
 It’s about building trails in a way that brings our community together, shares skills, and ensures lasting stewardship for Pisgah National Forest.